AlivadTheImpala/school_vault/UX Chapter 1.md

 - Errors
 Metrics must be observable either directly or indirectly.
 They must also be quantifiable and turned into numbers.
 For example, a UX metric might reveal that 90% of the users are able to complete a set of tasks in less than 1 minute or 50% of users failed to notice a key element on the interface.

 A good metric would measure something about the user and their interaction with the product.
 Whether it is *effective*, *efficient*, or *satisfactory* to use.
-Because people are different though
+Because people are different though.

+# 1.3 | The Value of UX Metrics